Limited Time Offer

 Step 4: Develop a Franchise Marketing Plan and Franchise Marketing Materials

-You will then need to develop marketing materials for franchise sales and a plan to generate franchise prospects.
+You will then need to develop franchise marketing materials for franchise sales and a plan to generate franchise prospects.
 In brochures (such as an e-brochure) and on a dedicated website or webpages, you will need to incorporate your compelling and compliant franchise messaging.
 Also, due to the franchise sales process being highly regulated, you will need to be properly educated in sales, disclosure and compliance techniques.

 Why Hire a Consultant?